 When I moved to California I applied for The Choreography House 2013 scholarship program, a comprehensive program to develop pole athletes and performers.
 I got accepted and I really grew as a pole dancer in that six month time period.
 With all the opportunities in CA to compete I wanted to give it a try.

 Q: Talk about your training, How many hours and days of the week do you spend training for pole?

 My training includes a mix of dance, contortion, Chinese pole, and regular pole classes.
 Depending on how close I am to competition determines the amount of hours and type of classes I take.
 To prevent overtraining, I try my best to do my dance and contortion/stretch training days in between pole class/practice.
-I average 4hrs a day, 6 days a week of training.
+I average four hours a day, six days a week of training.

 Q: What is your athletic background?

 I was a track athlete in HS and college.
 I ran 60m – 400m